 Make Music Chicago

 Artists: Members of the Chicago Symphony and Lyric Opera Orchestras; John Macfarlane, conductor

-Program: Ernő Dohnányi’: Serenade for String Trio
+Program: Ernő Dohnányi’: String Trio

 Artists: Liba Schacht (violin), Carol Cook (viola) and John Sharp (cello)